ProjectChat 2024 Keynote Speakers

 Angela Tuffley

-Angela Tuffley is the Director and Principal Consultant of RedBay Consulting and is highly skilled in the methodology and assessment of complex projects with special focus on the Defence sector, achieving excellent results with a proven international track record.
+Angela Tuffley is the Consultant Director of RedBay Consulting and Founding Director of the Independent Project Review Institute (IPRI).
+She is highly skilled in the methodology and assessment of complex projects with special focus on the Defence sector, achieving excellent results with a proven international track record.

 Angela provides expert professional services in consultancy, training and assessment of processes for the acquisition, engineering and support of software intensive systems.
-She focuses on the Schedule Compliance Risk Assessment Method (SCRAM); Software Lifecycle Management (SLIM); Capability Maturity Model® Integration (CMMI®) and ISO/IEC 15504 Information Technology Process Assessment (SPICE).
-She has delivered numerous services in schedule risk assessments (SCRAM), software estimation, measurement and analysis, software quality audits, CMMI training, SCAMPI (CMMI) appraisals and CMMI Instructor observations.
+She focuses on the Schedule Confidence Risk Assessment Method (SCRAM); Capability Maturity Model® Integration (CMMI®) and ISO/IEC 15504 Information Technology Process Assessment (SPICE).

-Angela is a principal co-developer of the Schedule Compliance Risk Assessment Methodology.
-SCRAM is highly conducive to effective schedule management by establishing a framework and process for identifying root causes of schedule slippage.
-Funded by the Australian Department of Defence, SCRAM has been used to assess the risk to schedule compliance on a number of programs including the development and introduction of the Joint Strike Fighter (JSF).
+Angela is a principal co-developer of SCRAM which is highly conducive to effective schedule management by establishing a framework and process for identifying root causes of schedule slippage.
+Funded by the Australian Department of Defence, SCRAM has been used to assess the risk to schedule confidence on a number of programs including the development and introduction of the Joint Strike Fighter (JSF).

 Patrick Weaver